billpmurphy/hask-archive/README.md

   nice (this is crucial, need this to fix up Maybe/Either monad wrappers, and do a lot of other stuff). might end up mostly ripping it off, although I think there are some things we can improve
+* types and type assertions - decorators are the way to go - need to figure out how to do all the typechecking and have the function wrapper take care of this automagically.
+It would be awesome to implement full Hindley-Milner in python
 * immutable data strucures - again look at fn.py, but I think we can do better here. would be nice to have an immutable linked list similar to fn.py, and also a lazy list stream datatype built out of LLs